• Skip to primary navigation

 Serve

-• You can plate this family style by placing your pasta in a large platter style bowl and scooping out 1-2 ladles of meat sauce over top of the pasta.
+• You can plate this family style by placing your pasta in a large platter or bowl and scooping the meat sauce over top of the pasta.

-• Serve this with the remaining pasta sauce and freshly grated Parmesan on the side.
+• Serve this with freshly grated Parmesan on the side.

 • Enjoy!